What Are Maine Coons Like As Pets: Breed Facts

 For example, if these sociable felines lack social time with their family, or have an unfulfilling living space, etc, the Maine Coon might become destructive (source 1,2,3).

-How Are Maine Coons Different From Other Cats?
+How Are They Different To Normal Cats?

 1. Size